BlackRock raises SoftBank stake to 5.2%

-BlackRock Inc (BLK.N) has hiked its stake in Japan's SoftBank Group Corp (9984.T) to 5.2%, a filing showed on Wednesday.
+TOKYO (Reuters) - BlackRock Inc has hiked its stake in Japan’s SoftBank Group Corp to 5.2%, a filing showed on Wednesday.

 Japanese rules require disclosure of stakes in excess of 5%.
 BlackRock, the world’s larget money manager, holds the stake through entities including its Japan business.